What you need to know about COVID-19 in Ottawa on Thursday, June 4 | CBC News

 In Quebec, malls, campgrounds and Airbnbs, courts and services such as dentist offices and hair salons reopened.

-National parks and historic sites across Canada, which includes Rideau Canal lockstations.
-Backcountry camping at Ontario Parks sites and recreational camping on Crown lands in Ontario is open.
+National parks and historic sites across Canada, which includes Rideau Canal lockstations, are open.
+The same goes for backcountry camping at Ontario Parks sites and recreational camping on Crown lands.

 The City of Ottawa has cancelled all summer day camps and is providing refunds or credits.
 The city said it hopes to set up a different type of camp format, similar to what the City of Gatineau is doing.